 Cape Paterson is a small community in Victoria within the Bass Coast local government area (postcode 3995).
-With a population of 1,111, the suburb has an older demographic with a median age of 55.
+The area has roughly 1,111 residents and an older demographic, with a median age of 55.
 Households earn a median income of $67K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.1% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Cape Paterson is $845,000, having increased 5% over the past year.
-The current median weekly rent is $450.
-This gives a gross rental yield of approximately 2.8%.
+Cape Paterson has a median house price of $845,000, which has moved higher by 5% year-on-year.
+The current median weekly rent is $480.
+This gives a gross rental yield of approximately 3.0%.
 The median monthly mortgage repayment is $1,517.

 Public transport access includes 13 bus stops.
 The crime rate in the Bass Coast LGA is higher than average at 8,622 incidents per 100,000 population.

-From an investment perspective, Cape Paterson offers a gross rental yield of 2.8%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 3.0% (low yield).
 Property prices are near the state median ($845K/$875K).
 The price-to-income ratio of 12.6x is considered stretched.
 House prices have moved +5.0% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.